 In fact, FDA guidelines recommend the freezing of most fish that’s to be served and consumed raw; with deep sea fish such as tuna being a minor exception – such fish not being susceptible to the same parasites.

 Need more convincing?
 That FDA guideline is actual defacto law in NYC.
-Every high end sushi joint and lauded chef – Masa Takayama through to Masaharu Morimoto – are legally obliged to freeze non deep sea fish before plating.
+Every high-end sushi joint and lauded chef – Masa Takayama through to Masaharu Morimoto – is legally obliged to freeze non-deep sea fish before plating.
 And for the fish that doesn’t need freezing like prized tuna, even the venerated Jiro Ono himself prefers to age fresh tuna several days before serving.

 The notion that great sushi is the result of pristine fish leaping from sea to plate is nothing more than poetic claptrap.
 The fact of the matter is that modern logistics opens up most of the United States to a quality product – New York to Nebraska to yes, Utah.